 F4GI builds technology and infrastructure for governments and communities seeking to create guaranteed income programs.
 Founded in 2020 by Nika Soon-Shiong, F4GI leads the 800-recipient Compton Pledge, among other pilots.
 JFI incubated the organization and provided research, staffing, and strategic guidance.

 The Strategic Decarbonization of the European Union

-This new project, in partnership with the Atlantic Council, centers around a series of convenings in Europe over the next year.
-JFI fellows will be involved in research, framing, and policymaker outreach to build strategies for a future of sustainable and secure energy in the EU.
+In partnership with the Atlantic Council, we are hosting a series of convenings and publishing a set of briefings on the challenges and opportunities of the energy transition in the EU.
+JFI fellows are leading research, framing, and policymaker outreach to build strategies for a future of sustainable and secure energy in Europe.